Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons: Abstract

 \section{Abstract}

-We theoretically study the dc conductivity of a disordered 2D metal when it is coupled to a gas of magnons with a standard quadratic spectrum and a gap $\De$.
-In the diffusive limit, a combination of disorder, magnon-mediated electron-electron interactions, and magnon Gilbert damping leads to a singular correction to the Drude conductivity that diverges logarithmically as the magnon gap approaches zero | $\de\s_s\propto\ln(k_BT/\De)$ as $\De\rightarrow0$ | where $T$ is the temperature of the heterostructure.
-We find that this correction is metallic and therefore counteracts the localizing tendency of a disordered 2D metal.
+We theoretically study the conductivity of a disordered 2D metal when it is coupled to ferromagnetic magnons with a quadratic spectrum and a gap $\De$.
+In the diffusive limit, a combination of disorder and magnon-mediated electron interaction leads to a sharp metallic correction to the Drude conductivity as the magnons approach criticality, i.e., $\De\rightarrow0$.
+The correction is non-singular and is distinctively weaker than, for example, the log-squared correction obtained when disordered electrons couple to diffusive spin fluctuations near a Hertz-Millis transition.
 The possibility of verifying this prediction in an $S=1/2$ easy-plane ferromagnetic insulator K$_2$CuF$_4$ under an external magnetic field is proposed.

-According to Landau's Fermi liquid theory, electron-electron interaction in the low-temperature normal state of a pure metal manifests itself only in the renormalization of the electron spectral parameters~\cite{nozieresBOOK99}.
-These renormalizations can be large but remain finite, and so the properties of an interacting electron gas qualitatively resemble that of the free Fermi gas.
-In the presence of disorder, however, electrons propagate diffusively at distances longer than the mean-free path $\ell$.
-As a result, they dwell in each other's neighborhood for a longer time and interact more strongly.
-These disorder-enhanced correlations, together with reduced dimensionality, lead to strong singularities in various thermodynamic and transport quantities~\cite{altshulerBOOK85}.
-In two dimensions (2D), for example, the electrical conductivity of a good metal (i.e., $k_F\ell\gg1$) gains a quantum conductivity correction to the Drude result that diverges logarithmically at low temperatures~\cite{altshulerJETP79,altshulerPRL80}, thus signaling a breakdown of the two-dimensional diffusive Fermi liquid at low energies~\cite{finkelshteinJETP83,castellaniPRB84}.
+Our results show that the onset of a magnon BEC in an insulator can be detected via electrical transport measurements on the proximate metal.